top of page

 [Location: Salka, SK]

-Visit to Szalka, including the Turczel Lajos Elementary School and Kindergarten.
-Traditional heritage program at the school, folk games.
-First visit to the Szalka Regional Museum.
-Handicraft activities and baking ancient spelt bread in the outdoor brick oven (fermentation in the evening, baking the next day).
-Preparation of a traditional wedding cake according to an old recipe.
+Visit to the Lajos Turczel Primary School and Kindergarten: Traditional heritage program at the school, folk games.
+First session at the Salka Country House.
+Handicraft activities and baking ancient spelt bread in an outdoor oven (kneading with the leaven prepared the previous day, then baking).
+Making a traditional wedding Kuglof cake based on an old recipe.

-Visits to locations relevant and important to the project: honey factory in Ipolyszakáll, traditional costume doll museum in Búc, and the War Museum in Oroszka, where we can view handmade items soldiers sent to their families.
-Entertainment for the youth: restaurant and escape room in Karkó.
+Visits to locations relevant and important to the project: Honey factory in Ipolyszakáll (Ipeľský Sokolec), folk costume doll museum in Búcs (Búč).
+Entertainment for young people: restaurant and escape room at the Vintop-Karkó Winery and Agropanzio.

 3